Support (mathematics): Compact support

 vanishes at infinity, since $f(x) \to 0$ as $|x| \to \infty,$ but its support $\R$ is not compact.

-Real-valued compactly supported smooth functions on a Euclidean space are called bump functions.
+Real-valued compactly supported smooth functions on a Euclidean space are sometimes called bump functions.
 Mollifiers are an important special case of bump functions as they can be used in distribution theory to create sequences of smooth functions approximating nonsmooth (generalized) functions, via convolution.